tmathers/ctrader/Readme.md

 5. Configure log level and strategy constants.

 ## Running the Client
-To run the clientm enter the following command:
+To run the client enter the following command:
 `python3 ctrader.py -s <SYMBOL> [-t]`
 where <SYMBOL> is the trading pair symbol (ex.
 BTCUSTD) and `-t` is to run on the test net.